SeanVenz/quiz-builder/README.md

 - `wp_qb_quiz_settings` - Quiz configuration (includes `allow_pdf_export` column)
 - `wp_qb_quiz_attempts` - User quiz attempts
 - `wp_qb_quiz_answers` - Individual question answers

+## Shortcodes

+### `[quiz_builder quiz_id="X"]`
+Displays a specific quiz on any page or post.
+- `quiz_id` (required) - The ID of the quiz to display

+### `[quiz_results]`
+Displays quiz results for the most recent quiz attempt.
+- Automatically detects the current user's latest quiz completion
+- Shows detailed results including answers and scores
+- Can be placed on any page or post
+- Works with both registered and guest users

 ## Security Features